Optimal trade execution under small market impact and portfolio liquidation with semimartingale strategies: Introduction

-Single and multi-asset liquidation problems with instantaneous and transient market impact and stochastic resilience\footnote{Empirical work of Large \cite{large} and Lo and Hall \cite{lo_hall} suggests that resilience of market impact does indeed vary stochastically.} where trading is confined to absolutely continuous strategies have been analyzed in Graewe and Horst \cite{graewe_horst} and Horst and Xia \cite{horst_xia}, respectively.
-Although only absolutely continuous trading strategies were admissible in both papers, numerical simulations reported in \cite{graewe_horst} suggest that if all model parameters are deterministic constants, as the instantaneous impact parameter converges to zero\footnote{Cartea and Jaimungal \cite{cartea_jaimungal_2016} provide empirical evidence that the instantaneous price impact is indeed (much) smaller than permanent (or transient) price impact.}, the optimal portfolio process converges to the optimal solution in \cite{obizhaeva_wang} with two block trades and a constant trading rate.
-This suggests that the model in \cite{graewe_horst} interpolates between the two most commonly used liquidation models \cite{almgren_chriss, obizhaeva_wang}.
+Single and multi-asset liquidation problems with instantaneous and transient market impact and stochastic resilience where trading is confined to absolutely continuous strategies have been analyzed in Graewe and Horst~\cite{graewe_horst} and Horst and Xia~\cite{horst_xia}, respectively.
+This is consistent with the empirical work of Large~\cite{large} and Lo and Hall~\cite{lo_hall}, which suggests that this resilience does indeed vary stochastically.
+Although only absolutely continuous trading strategies were admissible in \cite{graewe_horst,horst_xia}, numerical simulations reported in \cite{graewe_horst} suggest that if all model parameters are deterministic constants, then the optimal portfolio process converges to the optimal solution in \cite{obizhaeva_wang} with two block trades and a constant trading rate as the instantaneous impact parameter converges to zero.
+Cartea and Jaimungal~\cite{cartea_jaimungal_2016} provide empirical evidence that the instantaneous price impact is indeed (much) smaller than permanent (or transient) price impact.
+The numerical simulations in \cite{graewe_horst} suggest that the model in \cite{graewe_horst} provides a common framework within which to embed the two most commonly used liquidation models \cite{almgren_chriss,obizhaeva_wang} as limiting cases.

-This paper provides a rigorous convergence analysis for small instantaneous impact within a Markovian factor model.
+This paper provides a rigorous convergence analysis within a Markovian factor model.
 It turns out that the stochastic setting is quite different from the deterministic one.
-Most importantly, we show that in the stochastic setting, the optimal portfolio processes obtained in \cite{graewe_horst} converge (in the sense of graph convergence of the completed graphs in the Hausdorff distance) to a process of {\sl infinite variation} with jumps as the instantaneous market impact parameter converges to zero.
-Subsequently, we prove that the limiting portfolio process is optimal in a liquidation model with general semimartingale execution strategies.
+Most importantly, we show that in the stochastic setting, the optimal portfolio processes obtained in \cite{graewe_horst} converge in the Skorohod $\mathcal M_2$ topology to a process of {\sl infinite variation} with jumps as the instantaneous market impact parameter converges to zero.
+Our second main result is to prove that the limiting portfolio process is optimal in a liquidation model with semimartingale execution strategies and to explicitly compute the optimal trading cost in the semimartingale execution framework.